-When an Approved Commitment Plan has been rescinded, the approval under the provisions of Article 48-4 or Article 48-8 of the Antimonopoly Act shall no longer be in effect and the investigation conducted prior to Notification of Commitment Procedures will resume5.
+When an Approved Commitment Plan has been rescinded, the approval under the provisions of Article 48-4 or Article 48-8 of the Antimonopoly Act shall no longer be in effect and the investigation made prior to Notice of Commitment Procedures will resume(Note 5).

-In such a case, the period of limitation (this refers to the period from the time the violation was complete and during which Legal Measure may be taken; hereinafter the same applies.) for Legal Measure (except for cases related to general concentration or business combination) shall be the period of five years from the date when the violation was complete.
-However, when the JFTC has rescinded the approval of an Approved Commitment Plan pursuant to the provisions of Article 48-5, Paragraph 3 or Paragraph 4 or Article 48-9, Paragraph 3 or Paragraph 4 of the Antimonopoly Act, notwithstanding the period of limitation, the JFTC may take Legal Measure within the period of two years from the date of the decision on such rescission.
+In usual case, the period of limitation (this refers to the period from the time the violation was complete and during which Legal Measure may be taken; hereinafter the same applies.) for Legal Measure (except for cases related to aggregate concentration or business combination) shall be the period of seven years from the date when the violation was complete.
+However, when the JFTC has rescinded the approval of an Approved Commitment Plan pursuant to the provisions of Article 48-5, paragraphs (3) or (4) or Article 48-9, paragraphs (3) or (4) of the Antimonopoly Act, notwithstanding the period of limitation, the JFTC may take Legal Measure within the period of two years from the date of the decision on such rescission.

-5 When the JFTC has canceled a certified Commitment Plan for a business combination for which notice has been submitted (only in cases of cancellation as described in Article 48-5, Paragraph 1, Subparagraph 1 of the Antimonopoly Act), then Notification of Hearing must be issued within one year from the date of the decision to cancel the certified Commitment Plan, pursuant to Article 10, Paragraph 14 of the Antimonopoly Act or other provisions applicable under that paragraph.
+(Note 5) When the JFTC has canceled an Approved Commitment Plan for a business combination for which notice has been submitted (only in cases of cancellation as described in Article 48-5, paragraph (1), item (i) of the Antimonopoly Act), then Notice of hearing of opinions must be issued within one year from the date of the decision to cancel the certified Commitment Plan, pursuant to Article 10, paragraph (14) of the Antimonopoly Act or other provisions applicable mutatis mutandis under that paragraph.